How to Get Rid of Creeping Cinquefoil in Your Lawn

 Preventing Cinquefoil From Returning

-The best defence against cinquefoil is a thick, healthy lawn that leaves no gaps for weeds to exploit.
+Following a good lawn care routine is the best defence against cinquefoil.
+A thick, healthy lawn leaves no gaps for weeds to exploit.

 Feed your lawn in spring and autumn with a quality fertiliser.
 Cinquefoil thrives in nutrient-poor conditions, so improving soil fertility directly disadvantages this weed.